A Bayesian approach with persistent homology prior for Robin coefficient identification in a parabolic problem: Introduction

-The domain $\Sigma_c$ is defined analogously.We collect the observational data of the solution Y to (1) by:

-where $\eta$ denotes the measurement noise.
-Our aim is to estimate the potential function $\gamma(t)$ from the noisy observation $Y$.
+Throughout this paper, all other coefficients, source terms, and boundary/initial data are assumed to be known.
+Since the Robin coefficient $\gamma(t)$ cannot be accessed directly, its estimation relies on indirect observations of the state variable.

-For the inverse problem of the Robin coefficient, numerous works have established theoretical results, including existence, uniqueness, and stability of solutions \cite{ref28,ref29,ref30,ref17,ref31,ref18,ref15}.
-Apart from theoretical analysis, many numerical methods have been proposed for identifying the Robin coefficient.
-Onyango et al. \cite{ref14} used the boundary element method to handle coefficient inversion.
-F.Yang et al. \cite{ref25} applied the conjugate-gradient approach to estimate the Robin problem.
-W.Fang and S.Zeng \cite{ref26} combined boundary integral equations method with regularization techniques to reconstruct spatially dependent coefficients.
-B.Jin and X.Lu \cite{ref15} solved space–time dependent Robin coefficients with gradient-based optimization under Tikhonov regularization. da Silva et al. \cite{ref24} combined the method of fundamental solutions with a sequential importance resampling particle filter algorithm to estimate a time-dependent heat transfer coefficient.
+The inverse problem of identifying the Robin coefficient has been extensively studied in the literature.
+On the theoretical side, various results concerning existence, uniqueness, and stability have been established; see, for example, \cite{Bellassoued2008, Biegert2009, Choulli1999, Jin2012, Shidfar2006, Slodicka2002, Slodicka2010}.
+Beyond theoretical analysis, a wide range of numerical methods has been developed for the identification of Robin coefficients.
+Onyango et al.~\cite{Onyango2009} employed the boundary element method for coefficient inversion.
+Yang et al.~\cite{Yang2009} applied a conjugate gradient approach to estimate the Robin coefficient.
+Fang et al~\cite{Fang2009} combined boundary integral equation methods with regularization techniques to reconstruct spatially dependent coefficients.
+Jin et al \cite{Jin2012} considered space--time dependent Robin coefficients using gradient-based optimization under Tikhonov regularization.
+More recently, da Silva et al.~\cite{daSilva2021} integrated the method of fundamental solutions with a sequential importance resampling particle filter to estimate a time-dependent heat transfer coefficient.

 In recent years, the Bayesian framework has gained increasing attention in the identification of Robin coefficients.
 Bayesian inference is well suited to quantify uncertainty and to handle complex data.
 Many prior models have been proposed.
-Among them, \cite{ref22,ref13,ref20,ref21} use the Markov random field (MRF); Rasmussen et al. \cite{ref23} employ Matérn and squared-exponential Gaussian priors; and Z.Yao et al. \cite{ref27} propose a TV–Gaussian hybrid prior that can capture sharp jumps in the target.
-In addition, \cite{ref22,ref13,ref21} adopt a hierarchical Bayesian method to select the regularization parameter automatically.
-In addition, this paper adopts a hierarchical Bayesian approach to select the regularization parameter automatically.
+Among them, \cite{Jin2008, Jin2008withZou, Shi2023, Yan2009} use the Markov random field (MRF); Rasmussen et al. \cite{Rasmussen2024} employ Matérn and squared-exponential Gaussian priors; and Yao et al.\cite{Yao2016} propose a TV–Gaussian hybrid prior that can capture sharp jumps in the target.
+In addition, \cite{Jin2008, Shi2023, Yan2009} adopt a hierarchical Bayesian method with Gaussian priors to select the regularization parameter automatically.